Below is a sample of the Chunking for Decoding section of the Cracking the ABC Code Multisensory Reading Program Level 2

 2. Students are to read one column each day.

-• The first 3 words of column 1 and 2 have already been syllabified.
+• The first 2 words of each column have already been chunked.

-• Students are to draw in the syllabification line for the remainder of the words in these columns.
+• Students are to draw in the dividing line for the remainder of the words.

-• It is important that students decode and read each syllable before drawing in the next line.
+• It is important that students decode and read each chunk before drawing in the next lines, dot and joins.

-3. Each column contains two real words which students attempt to locate.
+3. Each column contains one real word which students attempt to locate.

 Reference